Underwriting is the process assessing risk of issuing insurance. Undewriters evaluate applications,

-If you are in a hospital bed, are you considered as being “admitted” to the hospital and covered under your Medicare Part A?
+If you are in a hospital bed, are you “admitted” to the hospital and covered under your Medicare Part A?
 The answer might be surprising and costly.
 Don’t assume.
 Ask.

 Inpatient vs. Observation Status